Surb22/2022Spring_Projects/README.md

 Player 1 is human player
 Player 2 is AI player implemented using minimax algorithm

+### Performance measurement:

+We had multiple matches between the AI and human player to test the performance of our code.
+The results were as follows:

+#### AI player VS Another AI player:
+ - 	We had 10 matches between both the players on a 6X6 grid
+ -	Player 1 which was implemented using minimax won 6 games
+ -	Player 2 which was implemented using some strategies won 4 games

+#### Human player VS AI player implemented with some predefined strategies:
+-	We had 10 matches between both the players on a 4X4 grid
+-	Player 1 which was human and was choosing random moves won 4 games
+-	Player 2 which was implemented using some strategies won 6 games

+#### Human player VS AI player implemented using minimax
+-	We had 10 matches between both the players on a 6X6 grid
+-	Player 1 which was human and was making most of the moves strategically won 3 games
+-	Player 2 which was implemented using minimax won 7 games

 ### Big-O Analysis:
 Big-O for the heuristic function in the MinMax algorithm: O(n), where n is the number of boxes in the game board.